shamoon-ahmed/Serving_ML_Model_with_FastAPI/notes.md

 - Passed the features data as a Pandas Dataframe to our model that we imported earlier in the same file.
 - Called the predict function **model.predict(input_data)** that calls the Pipeline object in our **model** file

+To understand this better, basically this happens: <br>
-So basically, this is our Pipeline object in the model.pkl file
+- This is our Pipeline object in the model.pkl file

 ```powershell
 pipeline = Pipeline(steps=[